 (Guess what, we do that!)

 Optimizing for local search is crucial for all dental practices, but especially for a brand new practice.

 Imagine you’ve left your previous place of employment to open your own practice (yay for you!!).
 Contractually, you may not have been allowed to discuss your departure with team members or favorite patients.
 They need to be able to find you again.

-Local citations are any combination of your name, your company name, address, phone number, zip code and website address floating around the web waiting to be picked up by search engines.
+Local citations are any combination of your name, your company name, address, phone number, zip code, and website address floating around the web waiting to be picked up by search engines.
 They are yet another piece that contributes to how you are found in local search results.

 What if you are buying an existing practice and changing the name?

 CONSISTENCY IS KING online.
-If the business NAME, ADDRESS, and PHONE (NAP) is not consistent across the web on all directories, you could prevent the business from showing up properly.
+If the business NAME, ADDRESS, and PHONE (NAP) are not consistent across the web on all directories, you could prevent the business from showing up properly.
 If Google is not sure which is accurate, none of the versions may be easily found.

 ✔️ SOCIAL PROFILES